hummingbot/dashboard/README.md

 ## Contributions

-We welcome contributions by the community.
+We welcome new data apps, bug fixes, and improvements by the community!

 To submit a contribution, issue a pull request and follow the general guidelines listed at https://hummingbot.org/developers/contributions.